hopeswiller/url-shortener/README.md

-# url-shortener
+# Url Shortener

-A Url Shortener built with VUe.js
+A Url Shortener built with Vuejs with the functionalities of shortening, expanding, deleting and getting statistics of urls.
+The project is nicknamed  **faciocompendi**

 ## Project setup